matrix-org/gsoc/_projects/email-bridge.md

 rather than any kind of storage in the bridge.
 This is typically what we call a gateway bridge where the user has to do no extra configuration to make rooms magically bridge!

-Ideally a user could send an email to an address like `room+matrix_matrix.org@matrix.org` and the user would be automatically joined to `#matrix:matrix.org`, and the message would appear in the room.
+Ideally, a user could send an email to an address like `room+matrix_matrix.org@matrix.org` and the user would be automatically joined to `#matrix:matrix.org`, and the message would appear in the room.
 The user would also be subscriped to the room similar to a mailing list so they could see responses.